Computational Cognitive Neuroscience

 This pattern of synaptic efficacy changes is entirely consistent with the predictions of the temporal derivative-based approximation to error backpropagation known as GeneRec (O’Reilly, 1996; see also Xie & Seung, 2003; Scellier & Bengio, 2017), which is a generalization of the Recirculation algorithm (Hinton & McClelland, 1988), and builds on the phase-based learning ideas initially developed in the Boltzmann Machine (Ackley et al., 1985).
 Thus, the results reported here provide critical empirical support for the hypothesis that the neocortex learns via error backpropagation, leveraging the well-established bidirectional excitatory connectivity that is uniquely present in this brain area (Van Essen & Maunsell, 1983; Markov et al., 2013).
 This bidirectional connectivity allows activity changes in any part of the neocortex to propagate widely, thereby accomplishing the same effect as error backpropagation.

 Furthermore, the unique properties of the thalamocortical connectivity between the neocortex and the higher-order thalamic nuclei (pulvinar and mediodorsal) provide a mechanism for reliably driving alternating phases of prediction and outcome activity states (O’Reilly et al., 2021), which is an essential requirement for temporal-derivative based error backpropagation learning.
-Thus, the available neurobiological data at multiple levels of analysis is overall consistent with the requirements for this computationally-powerful form of learning.
+Thus, the available neurobiological data at multiple levels of analysis is overall consistent with the requirements for this computationally powerful form of learning.

 Comparison with Hebbian learning